thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ### Customize Office plan widget

-Now, enhance the functionality of the "[Office plan](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/#adding-image-map-widget)" widget by enabling tooltip that display telemetry data of the sensors and adding the ability to drill down to the details of each device.
+Now, enhance the functionality of the "[Office plan](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/#adding-image-map-widget){:target="_blank"}" widget by adding the tooltip that display telemetry data of the sensors and adding the ability to drill down to the details of each device.
 Follow these steps to customize the widget:

 - While in the "office" state, enter the dashboard edit mode;
 - Click the "pencil" icon of the "Office sensors list" widget to modify its settings;